FIRST ALERT FORECAST - Active weather pattern this week

 FRIDAY: Mostly sunny with highs in the mid to upper 50s.

-SUNDAY: Widespread rain and mountain snow.
+SUNDAY: Widespread rain and snow late.
 Highs in the mid to upper 50s.

 MONDAY: Rain and snow ending.
 Decreasing clouds with a high near 50°.